GT-RAIL/rail_grasp_calculation/README.md

 # rail_grasp_calculation
 Metapackage for grasp pose clustering and heuristic calculation for grasp ranking, as well as supporting messages for connecting to grasp samplers and calling the grasp ranking actions.
-More details on the specific methods are upcoming in a future publication.
+More details on the specific methods (particularly for the `rank_grasps_object` and `rank_grasps_scene` action servers) will be presented at IROS 2018, "Adaptive Autonomous Grasp Selection via Pairwise Ranking".

+(For previous details on the development of the methods in this package, particularly for teh `rank_grasps_poi` action server, see the Point-and-Click interaction approach described in "[A Comparison of Remote Robot Teleoperation Interfaces for General Object Manipulation](https://dl.acm.org/citation.cfm?id=3020249)".)

 ## Description
 Grasp ranking can be performed for three different situations, depending on the application and system setup.
 Each